Admission information for DACA/undocumented applicants

 If there are items on your application checklist that you're unsure about, contact us at 614-292-3980 or

-International freshman applicants complete the Common Application, an application platform offered by nearly 900 colleges and universities worldwide.
+International freshman applicants complete the Common Application, an application platform offered by over 900 colleges and universities worldwide.

 Complete the citizenship questions on the Common Application to the best of your ability.
 Be sure to accurately list your country of citizenship and place of birth.